- Power Outages

 Rooftop Solar Safety

 Maui Electric is committed to providing our customers with safe reliable service.
-With the growing number of solar rooftops, here are some tips to keep safety first.
+With the growing number of rooftop solar systems, here are some tips to keep safety first.